oriooctopus/anyone-can-code/course/basics/foundations/1-variables.md

 - The rest of the variable name can include any letter, any number, or the underscore.
 You can't use any other characters, including spaces, symbols, and punctuation marks.
 - It cannot be any of [these](https://www.w3schools.com/js/js_reserved.asp) reserved names.
 No need to memorize this list, as this is almost never a problem.

 However, just because you _can_ give a variable any name doesn't mean you should.
 Good programming means writing helpful variable names.
-The variable `age` is much more useful than `gooblegop` because we imedietely understand what it's purpose is.
+The variable `age` is much more useful than `gooblegop` because we immedietly understand what it's purpose is.

 ```
 Exercise: Have them change the name to any valid variable name.
 For example, myFunkyAge